EqualExperts/slack-gardener/README.md

 ## Installation
 Provide step by step series of examples and explanations about how to get a development env running.

-The Slack Gardener is by default setup to be used as an AWS Lambda, once the lambda has been created, then upload the jar (with hash) created to the s3 bucket for lambda to consume via the below command
+The Slack Gardener is by default setup to be used as an AWS Lambda.
+Once the lambda has been created, then upload the jar (with hash) created to the s3 bucket for lambda to consume via the below command

 ```
 ./gradlew clean build test upload